cmse822/project-3-mpi-p2p-team-6/README.md

 ![Picture4](https://github.com/cmse822/project-3-mpi-p2p-team-6/assets/94200328/63f96857-4e15-4ed9-80f4-7dcd554fe2af)

+These results appear to be mostly the same as the blocking ping-pong results when just lookin at the average ping and latency curves.
+The major differences come from the bandwidth curves.
+In the single node curve the bandwidth seems to have a more severe drop before leveling out.
+The multiple node curve does not appear to have this.
+Another difference would be the max bandwidth is almost double that of the respective curves from the blocking results.

 ## Part 3: MPI Ring Shift

 1. Implement the MPI ring shift in C or C++ for an arbitrary number of processes in the ring and arbitrary message size (i.e., number of elements per process).
 In your implementation, use `MPI_Sendrecv()` instead of separate `MPI_Send()` and `MPI_Recv()` calls.